Skip to main content

 How insurers underwrite miner applications

-Mining is treated as a high-risk occupation across the panel, with the specific role and site type driving most of the underwriting outcome.
-Insurers commonly distinguish between underground and surface (open-cut) work, between operator/driller roles and supervisory/site management, and between general mining sites and those handling specific hazardous environments.
-Income protection rules are where the heaviest restrictions appear: several insurers cap the maximum monthly benefit at a lower amount for blue-collar miners than for the general workforce.
-Remote-location medical access, FIFO rotation patterns, and travel exposure are also routinely asked about during application.
-Mining-related health monitoring, particularly respiratory surveillance for dust exposure, should be disclosed accurately, including any abnormal results or follow-up testing.
-The income for many mining roles is structured as a base plus shift loadings, site allowances, and overtime; how that mix is treated for income protection sizing varies between insurers, so it is worth discussing what 'insurable income' actually means at quote time.
-Long benefit periods (to age 65) may not be available for all heavy-mining roles, shorter benefit periods (two or five years) can apply.
+Mining is treated as a high-risk occupation across our panel, with your specific role and the type of site driving most of the outcome.
+Insurers commonly separate underground from surface (open-cut) work, operator and driller roles from supervisors and site managers, and general sites from those handling particular hazards.
+Income protection is where the heaviest limits show up: several insurers cap the maximum monthly benefit at a lower amount for blue-collar miners than for office workers, which means a high earner may not be able to insure their full income through those insurers.
+Remote-location medical access, FIFO rotation patterns, and travel are also routinely asked about.
+Mining health monitoring, especially respiratory checks for dust exposure, should be disclosed accurately, including any abnormal results or follow-up testing.
+Pay in mining is often a base wage plus shift loadings, site allowances, and overtime, and how that mix counts towards income protection varies between insurers, so it is worth asking what 'insurable income' actually means at quote time.
+Long benefit periods that run to retirement age are not always available for heavy-mining roles, and shorter windows of around two or five years can apply instead.

 How the 9-insurer panel treats miners